AdrianKubica/rest_api_rec/README.md

 There is also much more options to run robust instances of this project.
 You can use for example: `AWS EC2`, `AWS Elastic Beanstalk`, `Docker Swarm`, `Kubernetes` and so on.
+If you need more resilience you should also consider load balancing for better UX and reliability.

 Documentation